-I napped for a while, then awoke and eventually noticed that our route had changed, and our scheduled arrival was only a few hours away, which didn’t seem right.
+I napped for a while, but eventually noticed that our route had changed.
+Plus our scheduled arrival was only a few hours away, which didn’t seem right.
 The map quickly showed a drastically changed route, and I guessed we were heading to Anchorage.
 Maybe there was an announcement in Economy, but I didn’t hear anything about our changed route until we were about 30 minutes out from Anchorage.
 I appreciate the non-obtrusive (lack of) use of the PA, but I would have appreciated a little more information about what was going on.
-After talking to the flight attendants, they told me there was a medical emergency requiring our diversion.
+After talking to the flight attendants, they told me a medical emergency required a diversion.

 Dumping fuel before our unplanned landing in ANC

-At some point the pilot announced that due to crew limits, we have a very limited time on the ground in Anchorage or we might have to divert to Vancouver, which was the nearest airport where Cathay Pacific has scheduled flights.
+At some point the pilot announced that due to crew limits, we have a very limited time on the ground in Anchorage.
+Otherwise we might have to divert to Vancouver, the nearest airport where Cathay Pacific has scheduled flights.
 Once on the ground at ANC, the sick passenger walked off the plane, and we quickly began refueling.

-I later found out that we were within 5 minutes of being forced to stay in Anchorage, but thankfully, we got refueled and out in time.
-No one got off the plane, and I took the time while still in the US to call Hyatt to let them know I was unlikely to make it to the Grand Hyatt Hong Kong for the our planned first night.
+I later found out that we were within 5 minutes of being forced to stay in Anchorage.
+Thankfully, we got refueled and out in time.
+No one got off the plane, and I took the time while still in the US to call Hyatt to let them know I was unlikely to make it to the Grand Hyatt Hong Kong that night.
 They noted my record, and eventually allowed us to cancel the first night of the stay, so I got those points redeposited.

-So we were off again, now headed to Tokyo Haneda to pick up a new crew since that is as far as our current crew could go before timing out.
+So we were off again, now headed to Tokyo Haneda.
+Here we picked up a new crew since that is as far as our current crew could go before timing out.
 Haneda sees regular Cathay service, and it seems they flew a crew from Hong Kong to take our flight on the final leg.

 Sorry, a little bumpy on the tarmac